ipab-rad/baxter_myo/README.md

 # baxter_myo
-Use the Myo armband to control a Baxter robot
+Use the Myo armband to control a Baxter robot.

 # Installation